 Los Alamos National Laboratory employs some of the world’s finest scientists, engineers, technicians, and professionals in multiple disciplines.
-The chart below shows the breakdown as of May 2012.

-- 15% hold master’s degrees
+- 17% hold master’s degrees

 The Laboratory also employs

 - about 1,000 students from high schools, colleges, graduate schools

 - one of the largest post-doctoral programs (328 in 2016) in the Department of Energy complex